CLASS Locksmiths Compliance Policies

 Self Declaration of Eligibility

-We submit a Self Declaration of Eligibility along with any tender for Commonealth funded building work which states that the Modern Award “Manufacturing and Associated Industries & Occupations Award 2010” applies to our employees.
+We submit a Self Declaration of Eligibility along with any tender for Commonwealth funded building work which states that the Modern Award “Manufacturing and Associated Industries & Occupations Award 2010” applies to our employees.